QuTech-Delft/qiskit-quantuminspire/docs/index.rst

 ======================
-Qiskit-Quantum-Inspire
+Qiskit-QuantumInspire
 ======================

-This is the documentation of **Qiskit-Quantum-Inspire**.
+This is the documentation of **Qiskit-QuantumInspire**.

 Contents
 ========